helsingborg-stad/wpservice/src/WpCronService/README.md

 ## WpCronJob

 ### Description
 The `WpCronJob` class represents a WordPress cron job.
-It encapsulates the information required for a cron job, including the hook name, the interval, the callback function to be executed, and any arguments required by the callback.
+It encapsulates the information required for a cron job, including the hook name, the schedule, the callback function to be executed, and any arguments required by the callback.

 ---